andf-crl/docs/_includes/v20.1/orchestration/kubernetes-upgrade-cluster.md

-It is strongly recommended that you regularly upgrade your CockroachDB version in order to pick up bug fixes, performance improvements, and new features.
-The [CockroachDB upgrade documentation](upgrade-cockroach-version.html) describes how to perform a "rolling upgrade" of a CockroachDB cluster by stopping and restarting nodes one at a time.
+It is strongly recommended that you regularly upgrade your CockroachDB [version](cluster-settings.html#setting-version) in order to pick up bug fixes, performance improvements, and new features.
+The [CockroachDB upgrade documentation](upgrade-cockroach-[version](cluster-settings.html#setting-version).html) describes how to perform a "rolling upgrade" of a CockroachDB cluster by stopping and restarting nodes one at a time.
 This is to ensure that the cluster remains available during the upgrade.

 The corresponding process on Kubernetes is a [staged update](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#staging-an-update), in which the Docker image is updated in the CockroachDB StatefulSet and then applied to the pods one at a time.